BridgetteMag/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints "Hello, World followed by a new line in the standard output
+Create a script that prints hello, world